 4. How to make a complaint

-If you are unhappy with a service or the level of service provided by CPHT, you may wish to raise it first directly with either the person or the Satellite School Senior Lecturer.
+If you are unhappy with a service or the level of service provided by CPHT, you may wish to raise it first directly with either the person or your School Senior Lecturers.
 At all times we will try to resolve any problems as quickly and as informally as possible.

 If you are unhappy with a service or the level of service provided by a CPHT representative, you may wish to raise it first directly with the person concerned in order to try to resolve the matter as quickly as possible.

-If you prefer, or if you wish to take the matter further, you may make a complaint by email, marked “Confidential”, directly to Satellite Leader.
-(Contact details via the CPHT Satellite School website)
+If you prefer, or if you wish to take the matter further, you may make a complaint by email, marked “Confidential”, directly to your Senior Lecturers.
+(Contact details via the CPHT Satellite School website).

 Please give full details of the issues you wish to raise and reference these issues to the specific Clause (or Clauses) within the CPHT/AfSFH Code of Ethics.
 You should also include written confirmation that a copy of your complaint may be forwarded to the CPHT representative concerned in order that they should have full opportunity to respond.